Lectures on AKSZ Sigma Models for Physicists: Quantization

 \subsubsection{Renormalization of Tadpoles}

 Contributions from tadpoles are renormalized to zero in order to derive a star product.
-It can be carried out consistently.
-We can add a gauge invariant counter term to subtract all tadpole contributions.
-A counter term is
+Although this renormalization is different from the one usually used in quantum field theory, it can be carried out consistently with the quantum master equation.
+We can add a gauge invariant counter term that subtracts all tadpole contributions,

-where $\kappa$ is a subtraction coefficient of the renormalization.
-The path integral coincides with the Kontsevich star product formula after this procedure.
+where $\kappa$ is the subtraction coefficient of the renormalization.